Dietitian Blog, Long-Term Care | Jul 26 2022

 Section K

-Section K in the MDS is the typically the registered dietitian’s responsibility.
+Section K in the MDS is typically the registered dietitian’s responsibility.
 This section focuses on assessing the resident’s nutritional status as well as their swallowing ability.
-For this section to be completed properly, an assessment of the resident must be completed to determine the following: height, weight, BMI, if there is a swallowing disorder present, and need for a therapeutic or modified consistency diet.
+For this section to be completed properly, an assessment of the resident must be completed to determine the following: height, weight, BMI, if there is a swallowing disorder present, and the need for a therapeutic or modified consistency diet.
 This section can also indicate whether the resident has received IV hydration, TPN, and/or tube feeding and how much.
 Section K requires an RD signature to finalize the submission.

 Look Back Period and the ARD